ralf-boltshauser/next-guide/README.md

 The action is created in `src/app/actions/postActions.ts` but it doesn't have any naming conventions or positioning.
 It needs to be a ts file, which has the "use server" directive at the very top and export async functions.
 Those can then be passed to the form action.

+#### Passing data
+To pass data to the server action we can use hidden inputs on the form, and form data on the server action.

+Check out the `src/app/posts/[id]/page.tsx` and `src/app/actions/postActions.ts` to see how this is done.